create3000/x_ite/docs/_posts/components/Networking/InlineGeometry.md

 ## Overview

 InlineGeometry can load another X3D or VRML model into the current scene via url.
-InlineGeometry is an X3DBoundedObject node that has bounding-box dimensions.
+InlineGeometry is an X3DGeometryNode node.

 The InlineGeometry node belongs to the [Networking](/x_ite/components/overview/#networking) component and requires at least support level **2,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.